 Settings Screen - Touch anywhere in the settings area (bottom right corner) of the screen to access the settings menu.
-This area also shows the status of the warning tones.
+This area also shows the status of the warning tones and the pump mode (Timed or Manual).

 Setting Menu

 Fig. 5-From the Settings menu, you can save and load parameters, choose the mode, set the units, toggle the MICRO-ePORETM off or on, silence the tones, and toggle the injection port off or on.